 We don't make any decisions for our clients that we're not willing to make for our own families.

 The stock portfolios managed by Mirador Capital Partners date back to 1980 when the first Garman family investment strategy was launched.
 Since then, seven risk-based investment strategies have been introduced to provide clients with more options.
 The Mirador Longview, our flagship portfolio, has withstood the test of time through all types of markets.
-Our other portfolios provide a range of choices that can be tailored to clients’ specific needs, time horizon, and risk tolerance.
+Our other portfolios provide a range of choices that can be tailored to clients’ specific needs, values, time horizon, and risk tolerance.

 The MLS was created in 1997 and uses a global asset allocation strategy to own stocks, bonds, cash, currency, and commodities.
 This portfolio is positioned to benefit when markets decline and shorts indices to achieve that goal.
 The portfolio’s emphasis on risk-adjusted returns through market cycles helps avoid permanent capital loss.
 This portfolio can hold 10-15% ETFs and/or mutual funds where appropriate.